Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{UQ-R3 adaptive collocation with low-discrepancy proposals} Bio-PINNs maintain a fixed budget of bulk collocation points $\mathcal S_i$ inside the active region and update them by an uncertainty-driven retain-resample-release (R3) step \cite{daw2023r3}.
+Bio-PINNs maintain a fixed budget of bulk collocation points $\mathcal S_i$ inside the active region and update them through an uncertainty-driven retain, resample, and release (R3) step \cite{daw2023r3}.
 At each stage, points with high $\widetilde U_i$ are retained, low-uncertainty points are released, and new points are resampled to refill the budget.
-When the gate expands, Bio-PINNs inject samples into the newly revealed shell to ensure exploration of regions not previously trained on.
-New points are generated using low-discrepancy designs (e.g., Hammersley points) to preserve coverage while focusing on uncertain structures.
-Figure~\ref{fig:uq_r3_loop} summarizes the resulting R3 update loop and how retained points and new proposals interact across stages.
+When the gate expands, Bio-PINNs inject samples into the newly revealed shell to ensure exploration of regions that have not yet been trained on.
+New points are generated using low-discrepancy designs, for example Hammersley points, to preserve coverage while focusing on uncertain structures.
+Figure~\ref{fig:uq_r3_loop} summarizes the resulting R3 update loop and shows how retained points and new proposals interact across stages.